katerinaelsasser/sparki/README.md

 previous customers.
 From a customer’s point of view, you would want to see what other customers opinions are about this company.

+The layout of the website needs to simple and nothing complicated which is what the company wants.
+Sparki were going to supply the website with images that they wanted to be on.

+*I started off by creating the nativation/header and the footer of the website.

+Features

+Existing Features

+Features Left to Implement

+Technologies Used

+Testing

+Development

+Credits

+Content

+Media

+Acknowledgements